 Some of their key roles include being able to resolve workplace issues by being a voice for employees and acting as a bargaining representative during bargaining negotiations.

 Other responsibilities of unions include ensuring employers are meeting their minimum obligations and looking into suspected breaches of:

 Bargaining is a process where employers and employees negotiate the terms and conditions of an enterprise agreement.

 Employers and employees can be represented by a bargaining representative during this process.
-Normally the bargaining representative for employees will be a union official.
+Normally the bargaining representative for employees will be a union.

 All bargaining representatives and other parties involved in the process have to bargain in good faith.

-They also have to follow rules about disclosing benefits that they might get from a proposed enterprise agreement that they're a bargaining representative for.
-This means that if unions and employers are bargaining for an enterprise agreement, and either of them will get (or could get) a financial benefit from something in the proposed agreement, they have to make sure that everyone else in the bargaining process knows about it.
+They also have to follow rules about disclosing benefits that they or a person related to them might get from a proposed enterprise agreement that they're a bargaining representative for.
+This means that if unions and employers are bargaining for an enterprise agreement, and either of them (or a related person) will or could get a financial benefit from something in the proposed agreement, they have to make sure that everyone else in the bargaining process knows about it.
 This includes employees who will be covered by the agreement.

 If either the union or employer has to disclose a benefit, they have to create a 'disclosure document' that says:

 - which term/s in the proposed agreement is beneficial